learn-co-students/python-variables-readme-data-science-intro-000/README.md

 email
 ```

-> Press shift + enter on the gray box above to see what `email` equals.
+> *remember to press shift + enter on the gray box above to see the value of our variable, *`email`*.*

-Ok, let's do this with the website too.
+Now let's try this with the website:

 ```python